tommysundstrom/middleman-slim-the-site/README.md

 The script is written to be used inside an Automator action on a Mac.
-In its present form, it will not run standalone (but it should be trivial to adapt it to that, if you for example prefer to run it from the command line).
+In its present form, it will not run standalone (but it should be trivial to adapt it to that, if you prefer to run it from the command line).

 There is an automator action to slim down the site, and another to un-slim it in this repository.